vvv/cv/cv.md

 ## Skills

 **Programming Languages**:
-- Proficient: Rust, Bash, Python
+- Rust, Bash, Python
-- Familiar: JavaScript, Elm, Ruby
-- Previous experience: C, Haskell (years of experience, but prefer not to use in the future)
+- Years of C and Haskell experience, but prefer not to use in the future

 **Functional Programming**:
 - Proficient in functional programming principles, using languages like Emacs Lisp, Haskell, Elm, Dhall, and Rust

 **Languages**:
 - Native in Ukrainian, fluent in English

-**Documentation**:
-- Experience writing technical specifications in the form of RFC-like documents

 **Operating Systems**:
 - Extensive development experience on Linux platform (Red Hat/Fedora/CentOS, Debian/Ubuntu, Amazon Linux 2)